-Has your Christmas lights been giving you fits?
+Have your Christmas lights been giving you fits?
 Mine did until I found this really cool little red tool that took that stress away and fixed all my Christmas tree lights.

 Thanks for checking my project out!

-Please keep in touch by signing up for my email list and sharing my blog with others!
+Please keep in touch by signing up for my email list below and sharing my blog with others!

 Oh, and don’t forget to follow me on social media while you’re at it.